erickhun/blog/content/posts/world-innovation-taiwan-semiconductors.md

 The world's next innovations depends on a single country: Taiwan.
 It's probably one country you might never heard about, or perhaps confuse with it neighbor, Thailand, or even think it's a part of [China](https://en.wikipedia.org/wiki/Political_status_of_Taiwan).

 I've been living in Taiwan for 3+ years, and baffled that I never pay attention to semiconductors.
 I'm a software engineer, but didn't think much more about the importance of them.
 As far as my laptop can change code to real things and doesn't lag when I have constantly [hundred tabs open](/img/tsmc/tabs.jpg), I was satisfied.
 At a recent [Taiwan Gold Card](https://taiwangoldcard.com) dinner, one of the speakers introduced himself as someone with 30+ years experience at IBM, who moved to Taiwan for [TSMC](https://en.wikipedia.org/wiki/TSMC).
-It picked my curiosity, and started to investigate, to realize how **the world depends on a TSMC for the past decades of innovation, and still be for the next ones**.
+It picked my curiosity, and started to investigate, to realize how **the world depends on a TSMC for the past decades of innovation, and still be dependant for the next decade**.

 ## The world needs (and want) better semiconductors